OpenPatterns develops computer programs currently involving abstract logic and language translation.

 It will even give you a detailed description of the translation results, similar to how LanguageHelper lets you analyze a sentence.
 You'll be able to read details on each word and section of the sentence, giving you insight into why the translation was done the way it was.
 It will also give you different optional choices for how to tweak your translation, and what those tweaks will mean.

 Translations using even the most popular computer-based translators are so incorrect they are strangely entertaining.
 Translate a sentence and then translate it back for a good laugh at your next party or social gathering.
-OpenTranslator was designed to avoid such problems.
+OpenTranslator was designed to avoid such situations.

 OpenTranslator is very different from other software translators.
 First of all, it's completely Open Source so you can learn how it works, change it to suit your specific needs, and even improve it for others if you choose.

 Unfortunately, the process of preparing a language for use in OpenTranslator is time consuming because of the amount of detail required.
 This problem is drastically reduced by using the special application FactsOrganizer to edit smart Ents databases.
 It is the intention that FactsOrganizer will be made in such a way that many people all over the world will be able to work together to create language databases.
 There may be mistakes created in this way, but anyone will then be able to fix these mistakes, and there will be ways to let you download language databases only from individuals or groups you trust to be accurate.
-Furthermore, utilizing the revolutionary smart design of the Ents database, adding and editing words and grammar will be so easy and streamlined even middle school children with minimal linguistic knowledge could do it.
+Furthermore, utilizing the revolutionary smart design of the Ents database, adding and editing words and grammar will be so easy and streamlined even young people with minimal linguistic knowledge could do it.

 But of course the same methods still apply to other languages, not just English and Quenya (high tongue of the elves exiled from Valinor).

 In fact, OpenTranslator is a completely original design, and the reason there is no other working elvish translator is because contemporary methods for machine translation require millions of pre-translated sources to statistically analyze.
 That same reason is why even sentences of utter nonsense can be "translated" with no apparent problem by contemporary translators.
-OpenTranslator approaches the problem from a completely different direction.
-This enables the new and sophisticated features not found anywhere else.

 FactsOrganizer is a software project in preliminary development designed to organize and analyze information stored in an Ents database.
 It's designed to make it easy for anyone to create their own database or edit someone else's.